department-of-general-services/code_jam/README.md

 	# attempt to read the .csv from the URL
 	archibus_raw = pd.read_csv(filepath_or_buffer=url, parse_dates=True)

 Now you have the data.
 All you have to do is write a function.
+Remember that I've left you some clues in seventh exercises file, [which is here](https://colab.research.google.com/drive/1xrsjQJdQCTp7F27QNHLUx9WNVW6pHUym?usp=sharing).

+### Judging criteria
+- __Clarity__.
+Is the code easy to read and follow, and properly documented?

+- __Robustness__.
+How does the code perform given different-quality inputs?
+Does it throw helpful errors when the input is bad?

+- __Concision__.
+If two functions both meet the first two criteria, we’ll choose the one with fewer lines of code.

+- __Originality__.
+It's OK to look at the interet for parts of your solution.
+But please don’t copy a complete solution from the internet.

 ### How to submit your function
 When you are satisfied that your function is robust, accurate, and well-documented, you'll need to push it to this repo!
+If you've never pushed code before, leave yourself 30 minutes or so to walk through it the first time.
+Eventually, if you keep at it, it will only take a moment to do this.

+Full instructions on pushing code with GitHub Desktop [are here](https://github.com/department-of-general-services/style_guides_and_trainings/blob/master/how_to_push_code_jam_submissions.md).